 Drug manufacturing charges can also be fought by challenging the legality of the search that led to the arrest.
 Police must either have a search warrant, or show their search fell into one of the limited exceptions to the warrant requirement, to conduct a search of someone's premises.
 Search warrants can be challenged if the defense can show that police did not have sufficient probable cause to get the warrant in the first place.
 If court concludes the drug evidence was obtained in an illegal search and seizure, the prosecution can be barred from using the evidence at trial.

-At the law firm of J. Dean Keegan, Eric D. Tindal & Andrea Mason Attorneys At Law, we have extensive experience fighting drug charges of all kinds, including drug manufacturing charges.
+At the law firm of J. Dean Keegan, Eric D. Tindal & Andrea Jaeger Attorneys At Law, we have extensive experience fighting drug charges of all kinds, including drug manufacturing charges.
 We defend these cases in both state and federal court.
 We pride ourselves on fighting aggressively for our clients' rights.
 You can learn more about our drug offenses defense practice on our web page.